oda404/oXu/README.md

-# osuBootleg
+# osu!Bootleg
-osu! bootleg written in c++ using the SFML library
+osu!bootleg using the SFML library.